ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 The Authentication and Authorization for Constrained Environments (ACE) framework {{RFC9200}} defines an architecture to enforce access control for constrained devices.
 A client (C) requests an assertion of granted permissions from an authorization server (AS) in the form of an access token, then uploads the access token to the target resource server (RS), and finally accesses protected resources at the RS according to the permissions specified in the access token.

-The framework has as main building blocks the OAuth 2.0 framework {{RFC6749}}, the Constrained Application Protocol (CoAP) {{RFC7252}} for message transfer, Concise Binary Object Representation (CBOR) {{RFC8949}} for compact encoding, and CBOR Object Signing and Encryption (COSE) {{RFC9052}}{{RFC9053}} for self-contained protection of access tokens.
+The ACE framework has as main building blocks the OAuth 2.0 framework {{RFC6749}}, the Constrained Application Protocol (CoAP) {{RFC7252}} for message transfer, Concise Binary Object Representation (CBOR) {{RFC8949}} for compact encoding, and CBOR Object Signing and Encryption (COSE) {{RFC9052}}{{RFC9053}} for self-contained protection of access tokens.
 In addition, separate profile documents define in detail how the participants in the ACE architecture communicate, especially as to the security protocols that they use.

 The present document updates {{RFC9200}} as follows.